agarbato/unicloud/README.md

 <img src="***REMOVED***/docs/screenshots/homepage***REMOVED***jpg" width="90%" height="90%"/>

-This started as a personal project a while ago until I decided it was stable and "smart" enough to make it public***REMOVED*** I've been using unison for a long time to keep folders in sync between different computers***REMOVED***  I guess I never totally trusted public clouds to host my files***REMOVED***  At first I just added a few cron jobs on my machines and ran unison every n minutes but I felt that in this way I had lost control of it, especially when for some reasons the sync was broken***REMOVED***
+This started as a personal project a while ago but I decided to make it public***REMOVED*** I've been using unison for a long time to keep folders in sync between different computers***REMOVED***
+I guess I never totally trusted public clouds to host my files***REMOVED***  At first, like I guess everybody using unison I just added a few cron jobs on my machines and ran unison
+every *n* minutes but I felt that I had lost control of it, especially when for some reasons the sync was broken***REMOVED***
-I decided to create this project to add a web UI to unison,  monitor all sync and make it simpler to add a new replica of my files***REMOVED***  Add docker to  the recipe, an automatic way to manage your clients  and share your ssh keys and you'll understand the power of this tool :-)
+I decided to create this project to add a web interface to unison,  monitor all sync and make it simpler to add a new replica of my files and run unison on docker***REMOVED***
+In this way when I have a spare computer where I can run docker I just add another replica to my important files***REMOVED***
+The tool provide an automatic way to manage your clients through a registration process and give you a nice overview of sync events and status***REMOVED***
-This was one of my first python projects and I have zero to little experience with html, css and graphic design so you might find the result maybe a little old style***REMOVED***  I hope someone is willing to contribute and make it better***REMOVED***
+This was one of my first python projects and I have zero to little experience with html, css and graphic design so you might find the result maybe a little old style***REMOVED***
+I would be happy if someone is willing to contribute and make it look more nice***REMOVED***

 <br>

 # Features

+ - Fast and simple way to add replicas to your files thanks to docker***REMOVED***
  - Central API Server to register clients, record logs, manage shares
  - Bi-directional Sync thanks to [Unison](https://www***REMOVED***cis***REMOVED***upenn***REMOVED***edu/~bcpierce/unison/)
- - Log sync events
+ - Log sync events filtered by status, changes etc***REMOVED***
  - Simple file Manager for shares
  - Sync Threshold warning
  - Small memory usage and image footprint, thanks to [Alpine Linux](https://alpinelinux***REMOVED***org/)